| |

 Using Google Maps, I’ve always been able to find the right building for my dorm rentals.
 It definitely takes a tiny bit more effort than finding a regular hotel but I suppose that’s part of the adventure.

-Overall, despite the many annoyances from staying in a cheap room in a cheap building, I’m glad I stayed in the dorms this month.
-I was able to save a significant amount of money on accommodation, particularly in August which is a high tourism month.
+Overall, despite the many annoyances from staying in a cheap room in a cheap building, I’m glad I stayed in the dorms.
+I was able to save a significant amount of money on accommodation, particularly in August which is a high tourist month in England.

-All that said, I spent just over $1000 USD for 22 nights, which works out to about $49/night.
-That’s really good for Western Europe, particularly in high tourism season when hotel rooms with shared bathrooms tend to be minimum $80 and often closer to $100.
+All that said, I spent just over $1000 USD for 22 nights, which works out to about $49 USD/night.
+That’s really good for Western Europe, particularly in high tourism season when hotel rooms with shared bathrooms tend to be minimum $80 and often closer to $150 USD.

 Saving money on hotels let me spend a little more on tourism, like going on day tours!
 So it was worth it in the end.